unbit/uwsgi-docs/SubscriptionServer.rst

 Securing the Subscription System
 --------------------------------

 The subscription system is meant for "trusted" networks.
-All of the nodes in your network can potentially make one goddamn mess with it.
+All of the nodes in your network can potentially make a total mess with it.

 If you are building an infrastructure for untrusted users or you simply need more control over who can subscribe to a Subscription Server you can use openssl rsa public/private key pairs for "signing" you subscription requests.